 Perhaps the most obvious difference between hares and rabbits is how they are born.
 Hares are born with hair (Ha!) and are fairly independent.
 Rabbits are born blind and hairless.

 Unfortunately, his does us no good in our search for the truth about Bugs Bunny, because no film survives from his early days.
 But all hope is not lost.

 Because of the fragility of young rabbits, they are forced to live underground in burrows.
 And Bugs Bunny lives in a hole.
 This almost seems like a smoking gun.
 See this Pete Puma cartoon:

-I’m not sure that the hole they are in at the beginning is Bugs’.
-It may be Shorty’s.
-But we have seen that Bugs lives in a hole in many other episodes.
+We have seen that Bugs lives in a hole in many other episodes.
 This does suggest that Bugs is a rabbit.
 It is about the only thing that does, however.
 And The Flintstones live in houses, not caves.
 The hole seems clearly designed to give Bugs Bunny a sense of place, and in later episodes a sense of his being human-like (note that neither hares nor rabbits easily outwit humans).

 Bugs is gray, and hares tend to be grayish.
 Bugs has long ears, and hares have longer ears.
 Bugs is fast, and hares are very fast (jackrabbits can run up to 40 miles per hour).
 Bugs is quick witted, and so are hares — they have to be given they live out in the open.
 But by far, the most compelling evidence that Bugs Bunny is a hare is that hares do not live in groups — they are loners.

 The argument for Shorty is perhaps better.
 For one thing, he looks like a rabbit.
 And he doesn’t speak English like hares normally do.